 The cut of a diamond is perhaps the most important of the 4C’s that determine the stone.
 The diamond-cut predicts its shimmer factor; that is, the better the cut of the diamond, the more the light that’s reflected and the more brilliant it appears.

 Cutting a diamond is an art in itself; it involves a lot of science too, to not damage its integrity.
-The range of cuts we have today are unlimited; we have princess, pear, oval, cushion cuts, and many more.
+The range of cuts we have today is unlimited; we have princess, pear, oval, cushion cuts, and many more.
 The cuts are usually classified on a five-point scale, so choose your stone from a reliable vendor.

 3. Try to book in advance